operard/airagdemo/README.md

 You'll need an OCI free trial account (<a href="https://signup.cloud.oracle.com/?sourceType=_ref_coc-asset-opcSignIn&language=en_US" target="_blank" title="Sign up for free trial">click here to sign up</a>).
 We're going to use a ready-to-go image to install the required resources, so all you need to start is a free account.

-Registered lab participants should have received $300 in credits to use for Data Science operations.
+Registered lab participants should have received $300 in credits to use for AI RAG VM operations.

 ### SSH Key